Treblle/treblle-nextjs/README-NEST.md

 ## Best Practices

+1. **Use Function Middleware**: For the most reliable integration, use `treblleNestJS.createMiddleware(options)`
-1. **Body Parsers First**: Always apply body parsing middleware before Treblle
+2. **Body Parsers First**: Always apply body parsing middleware before Treblle
-2. **Error Handling**: Use TreblleExceptionFilter to capture errors
+3. **Error Handling**: Use TreblleExceptionFilter and TreblleInterceptor together for comprehensive error tracking
-3. **Environment Configuration**: Use environment variables for sensitive keys
+4. **Environment Configuration**: Use environment variables for sensitive keys
-4. **Field Masking**: Configure additional fields to mask with `additionalMaskedFields`
+5. **Field Masking**: Configure additional fields to mask with `additionalMaskedFields`
-5. **Shared Configuration**: Use the module system to share config between components
+6. **Debugging**: Enable debug mode during development to see detailed logs

 Follow these guidelines to ensure Treblle properly monitors your NestJS API with minimal performance impact.

+## Troubleshooting

+If you're not seeing logs for your API requests, check the following:

+1. Ensure debug mode is enabled in your configuration
+2. Verify that body parsers are applied before Treblle middleware
+3. Confirm that your SDK token and API key are correct
+4. Make sure the middleware is correctly applied to your routes
+5. Verify that the environment is not in the disabled list

 ## Support